Have you ever seen those movies where they show really, really ugly and frightening prisons? The prison cells are a nightmare.

 Blushing Bride (Tillandsia ionantha)

-This plant is a classic.
-I think that almost everybody who has a desertish natural habitat had this plant at least once.
 Blushing bride is perfect for a beardie cage.
-You can glue this plant on stones or even on your tank background if you do not want that your bearded dragon takes a bit from this plant.
+You can glue this plant on stones or even on your tank background if you do not want that your bearded dragon takes a bite from this plant.
 If you need a background have a look at this!

 This plant doesn´t need any real watering, misting your tank is enough to keep this plant alive.
 It looks awesome and will last very long in your tank.